graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

   - If {unwrappedFieldType} is an Object, Interface or Union type:
     - Let {subSelectionSet} be the result of calling {graphql.MergeSelectionSets(fields)}.
     - If {unwrappedFieldType} is an object type:
-      - Call {PlanAetherSelectionSet(aether, pathIdentity, plan, unwrappedFieldType, subSelectionSet, false).
+      - Call {PlanSelectionSet(aether, pathIdentity, plan, unwrappedFieldType, subSelectionSet, false).
     - Otherwise, if {unwrappedFieldType} is a union type:
       - Let {possibleObjectTypes} be all the object types that can be accessed in {subSelectionSet} that are compatible with {unwrappedFieldType}.
       - For each {objectType} in {possibleObjectTypes}:
-        - Call {PlanAetherSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false).
+        - Call {PlanSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false).
     - Otherwise:
       - Assert: {unwrappedFieldType} is an interface type.
       - If any non-introspection field in {subSelectionSet} is selected on the interface type itself:
         - Let {possibleObjectTypes} be all the object types that implement the {unwrappedFieldType} interface.
         - For each {objectType} in {possibleObjectTypes}:
-          - Call {PlanAetherSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false).
+          - Call {PlanSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false).
       - Otherwise:
         - Note: this is the same approach as for union types.
         - Let {possibleObjectTypes} be all the object types that can be accessed in {subSelectionSet} that are compatible with {unwrappedFieldType}.
         - For each {objectType} in {possibleObjectTypes}:
-          - Call {PlanAetherSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false).
+          - Call {PlanSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false).
   - Return.

+PlanFieldArguments(aether, field, trackedArguments, fieldPlan):

+- TODO: ... then call PlanInputFields as appropriate

+PlanInputFields(aether, inputObjectType, trackedValues, parentPlan):

+- TODO

 ExecutePlanResolver(aether, planResolver, parentPlan, trackedArguments):

 - Let {plan} be the result of calling {planResolver}, providing {parentPlan}, {trackedArguments}, {aether.trackedContext}.
 - Return {plan}.

+## Step 2: execution phase

+We're in a GraphQL resolver.
+We don't know what's going on, but we've been given a parent object (which may or may not be crystal-related), arguments (which will be identical for all of our counterparts), context (which will be identical for all of our counterparts) and details of the GraphQL schema, the document and operationName being executed, the variables provided, the rootValue provided, and our position within the operation.

+The first thing we need to do is figure out our aether, {aether}, via {EstablishAether()}.

+Next we figure out our path identity, {pathIdentity}, within the operation.

+Next we find the plan for ourself, {plan}, by looking for the {pathIdentity} entry in {aether.planByPathIdentity}.

+If there's no plan, we just call through to the underlying resolver and we're done.
+Otherwise...

+If we're a "plan root" (that is to say, our parent field doesn't have a plan) then...
+Nothing special happens?
+Just continue as normal.

+We must execute the plan passing the relevant information.
+Note that, if we have any, our counterparts will be doing this too, in parallel, and the plan should bundle all these calls together so that only one request needs to be made to the underlying data store.

+If executing the plan results in an error, throw the error.
+Otherwise we should wrap the result up into a object (keeping track of all the previous values too (see the parent object), perhaps using their plan id?) which we then pass through to the underlying resolver.

+NOTE: in a divergence from GraphQL proper, _sibling_ resolvers will not receive the same parent object - each resolver receives data customised to that specific field.